getify/You-Dont-Know-JS/types & grammar/ch3.md

 Worse than that, at the time of writing, Firefox reports `[ , , , ]` for `a` and `c`.
 Did you catch why that's so confusing?
 Look closely.
 Three commas implies four slots, not three slots like we'd expect.

-**What!?** Firefox puts an extra `,` on the end of their serialization here because as of ES5, trailing commas in lists (arrays values, property lists, etc.) are allowed (and thus dropped and ignored).
+**What!?** Firefox puts an extra `,` on the end of their serialization here because as of ES5, trailing commas in lists (array values, property lists, etc.) are allowed (and thus dropped and ignored).
 So if you were to type in a `[ , , , ]` value into your program or the console, you'd actually get the underlying value that's like `[ , , ]` (that is, an array with three empty slots).
 This choice, while confusing if reading the developer console, is defended as instead making copy-n-paste behavior accurate.

 If you're shaking your head or rolling your eyes about now, you're not alone!
 Shrugs.